 I keep touching on this method of mattress selection and as it is the biggest method that customers use it does require a detailed explanation of why it is so wrong .
 As always, these are my personal views and I open the page up for counterbalance.

 Firstly, in the mattress industry there has to be precise definition of Soft, Medium or Firm (SMoF) which there isn’t, so some sort of benchmark is required in order that your definition of SMoF is the same as everyone else’s, particularly the retailer.
 And so here lies the problem.

-The support from all similar spring foundations are relatively the same, such as all 1500 pocket spring units for example should relatively be the same and similarly, all 12.5 gauge ortho cage springs or whatever should again be relatively be the same.
+The support from all similar spring foundations are relatively the same, particularly if the same spring gauge (thickness of wire) is used.
+Such as all 1500 pocket spring units for example should relatively be the same and similarly, all 12.5 gauge ortho cage springs or whatever should again be relatively be the same.

 The same is true for pocket springs.
 Far superior to any cage sprung system but if you press down on a pocket spring unit it easily ‘gives’ to exactly where the pressure is being applied which feels softer – but is ultimately, overall more supportive.